pxp888/infotree/README.md

 The site is hosted on Heroku for both web hosting and Postgres database hosting.
 Originally I tried using the free tier of ElephantSQL but it seemed that the latency between the two hurt the user experience.
 This was greatly improved by using Heroku for the database as well as the web hosting.

-Heroku is linked to the github repository, and deployments are triggered manually.
+Heroku is linked to the github repository, and deployments are triggered manually from the main branch.

 # Todo List